Right To Read

 Twila Richards wrote to the MB-HRC in 2020 with a group of concerned parents.
 This is a parent and individual initiative.
 They have asked MB-HRC to inquire into literacy in Manitoba, especially for students with specific learning disabilities: dyslexia, dysgraphia, and/or dyscalculia, and autism.

 On October 21, 2022, the Right to Read was declared in Manitoba.
-Karen Sharma, A/Executive Director MB-HRC made the announcement and then joined Twila Richards in the evening to present this unique initiative at the Forks near the Winnipeg sign.
+Karen Sharma, A/Executive Director MB-HRC made the announcement and then joined Twila and Marin Richards in the evening to present this unique initiative at the Forks near the Winnipeg sign.

 On October 21, 2022, the Right to Read was declared in Manitoba.
-Karen Sharma, A/Executive Director MB-HRC made the announcement and then joined Twila Richards in the evening to present this unique initiative at the Forks near the Winnipeg sign.
+Karen Sharma, A/Executive Director MB-HRC made the announcement and then joined Twila and Marin Richards in the evening to present this unique initiative at the Forks near the Winnipeg sign.

 " I have grandchild with dyslexia and autism who are in grade 12.
 They have not received any specialized help with reading or school work.
 We feel let down by schools not having teachers with specialized training in the Orton Gillingham methods."